 It’s All In The Routine: Helping your dog deal with boredom is essential for a happy home life.
 Tweaking and changing your dog’s daily routine regularly encourages your dog to look forward to the day and exercises your dog’s mind.
 This encourages mental stimulation and stops boredom.

 For active dogs exercise is a must!
 Without exercise your active dog becomes bored, leading to destructive behaviours.
 Long walks, or a few shorter walks and runs (2- 3 times a day) will tire your pup/dog and help them to relax more during downtime at home.
+Ideally your dog would be able to explore off-lead however long leads or extendable dog leads are also great ways to allow your dog some freedom whilst still remaining in control.

 Some dogs need more.
 So extra mental stimulation is key!
 Socialising your puppy or dog by introducing them to new people, environments and other dogs benefits them hugely.
 Your puppy or dog will become less scared of the world around them by simply socialising through Doggy Daycare, a walk in the park, or weekly playdates with other doggy friends.